 Real people are being hurt by the longest government shutdown in U.S. history.
 It’s been more than a month since millions of federal employees and contractors received their last paycheck, and there’s no end in sight.

-Save the Date!
+Register today!
 The 8th Annual Building Resilience through Private-Public Partnerships (PPP) Conference will take place July 23 and 24 in Washington, D.C.

 The deadliest and most destructive wildfires in California’s history have displaced thousands.
 With more than 250,000 acres burned and the fires still not fully contained, the U.S.